alex-cui/rshell/README.md

 If a parentheses is encountered, the order of operations is changed.
 So, we will encapsulate all commands/connectors in the parentheses into one node, then execute as normal.
 However, the bool returned from the whole statement will depend on the whatever was executed in the node.

+If a less than, greater than, double greater than, or pipe symbol is encountered, the commands will need to be properly redirected.
+We create a new command accordingly and encapsulate the previous command into the new command object to handle the redirection.

 When the loop is broken by using the special exit command, the program will simply end.